-The Report also indicates the typical Utilization Factors (UF) affecting the degree to which shorter or longer total services lives could be judged by a distributor in a particular circumstance to be more appropriate.
-These factors include Maintenance Practices, Environmental Conditions, Mechanical Loading, Electrical Loading, Operating Practices, and Non-Physical Factors such as obsolescence.
+The Report also indicates the typical Utilization Factors affecting the degree to which shorter or longer total services lives could be judged by a distributor in a particular circumstance to be more appropriate.
+These factors include Maintenance Practices, Environmental Conditions, Mechanical Loading, Electrical Loading, Operating Practices, and External Considerations, such as obsolescence.
 A description of these factors is provided in Subsection E - 1of this Report.

-The Report includes a summary of the statistical analysis that establishes a percentage of assets that will reach their end-of-life (EOL) between MIN UL and MAX UL in Subsection E - 6.
+A summary of statistical analysis establishing a percentage of assets that will reach their end-of-life (EOL) between MIN UL and MAX UL is presented in Subsection E - 6 of this Report.

-In addition, the Report provides a guideline regarding the typical depreciation periods used in Ontario for other utility assets that do not fall under any of the above "parent" systems, such as office equipment, computers, buildings, vehicles, and communication equipment.
+In addition, the Report provides a guideline regarding the typical amortization periods used in Ontario for other utility assets that do not fall under any of the above "parent" systems, such as office equipment, computers, buildings, vehicles, and communication equipment.
 These assets are often referred to as Minor Assets or General Plant.